AniketGuptaGit/Flask_React_App/README.md

 # Flask_React_App
-Intregation of react with flak APIs
+Integration of React with Flask APIs